 In conducting this work, students will develop their capacity to research, compare, evaluate and analyse texts.
 They will learn how to conduct an exegesis and develop the skills to engage in biblical hermeneutics.

 UNIT 4: Texts and their teaching

 Interpreting texts

-students refine their exegetical skills and consider the social, cultural, religious and political concerns present in the text students investigate a significant religious idea, belief or theme arising out of the passages for special study
+students refine their exegetical skills and consider the social, cultural, religious and political concerns present in Luke's Gospel